GMalueg/Web-Dev-Final-Project/README.md

 # CS 132 Web Development Final Project: Tinder for Athletes

 ## Overview
 This project implements the Tinder for Athletes API and front end website to create an experience for user's to find other athletes to play sports with.
+Not all aspects of the implemented databse are currently used, and the project will be further implemented in the future to implement a group and chat feature.

 ## API Documentation
 1. GET /cards